vulcandth/rgbds/ARCHITECTURE.md

 (rgbasm -o - - | rgblink -o - - | rgbfix -v -p 0) < game.asm > game.gb
 ```

-This document describes how these four programs are structured.
+This document describes how these five programs are structured.
 It goes over each source code file, noting which data is *global* (and thus scoped in all files), *owned* by that file (i.e. that is where the data's memory is managed, via [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization)) or *referenced* by that file (i.e. there are non-owning pointers to some data, and care must be taken to not dereference those pointers after the data's owner has moved or deleted the data).

 We assume that the programs are single-threaded; data structures and operations may not be thread-safe.